lars1050/CSC210-S21/Labs/Lab6_Comparators/README.md

 ### Your Assignment

 In this assignment, you will use the interface Comparator to give the user the option to order Students in various ways.
 This will replace the switch-statement that you put in the compareTo method in class Student.
-Here is an example of a Comparator class for a class called Simple.

 Here is an example of a Comparator for a Simple class that has a String and an Integer component: